wgpatrick/cadeval/README.md

 4.  **View Dashboard:**
     *   Open the `dashboard/dashboard.html` file in your web browser.
     *   The dashboard loads data from `dashboard_data.json` and displays interactive charts and summary tables.
+The dashboard now includes charts for average total generation time and estimated cost per model.
 Refresh the browser page after running `process_results.py` to see updated data.

 5.  **Run Unit Tests (Optional):**
     *   Ensure you have any development dependencies installed (if applicable, e.g., `pip install -r requirements-dev.txt` if it existed and contained `pytest`).
 You might need to install pytest directly: `pip install pytest`.